AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/personalization/targeted-content.md

 Perform the following procedure after [starting the targeting process](#the-targeting-process-create-target-and-goals-settings).

-1. Click or tap the component to target.
+1. Select the component to target.
 The toolbar for the component appears, similar to the following example.

    ![Targeted component](../assets/targeted-component.png)

-1. Click or tap the Target icon.
+1. Select the Target icon.

    ![Target button](../assets/targeted-target-button.png)